Centers for Disease Control and Prevention. Influenza (Flu). Reviewed June 5, 2024. Accessed September 8, 2024. https://www.cdc.gov/flu/index.htm

 3) Endonuclease inhibitor: Baloxavir.

 Because the spectrum of resistance to antiviral agents changes every year, recommendations for empiric treatment are updated prior to each influenza season (or during the season, when necessary).
 The currently circulating influenza A (H3N2) and H1N1 2009 viruses are resistant to M2 inhibitors; therefore, these medications are not recommended for use against influenza A virus infections.
 However, almost all current influenza A and B virus strains are, with rare exceptions, susceptible to the neuraminidase inhibitors.
 Sporadic oseltamivir-resistant H1N1 2009 virus infections have been identified, but the public health impact has been limited to date.
 Oseltamivir and peramivir should not be used if an oseltamivir-resistant influenza strain is suspected.
 All oseltamivir-resistant H1N1 2009 strains are susceptible to zanamivir.
-Early initiation of antiviral treatment (optimally within 48-72 hours of onset) in uncomplicated cases can reduce the symptom duration of influenza by <24 hours.
+Early initiation of antiviral treatment (optimally within 48-72 h of onset) in uncomplicated cases can reduce the symptom duration of influenza by <24 hours.
 However, data for the reduction of complications of influenza are quite limited, with more evidence derived from observational studies than from randomized trials.

 Adverse events: